BLUF is what is commonly referred to in military circles as the BLUF Principle and what the word BLUF stands for is Bottom Line Up Front.

 The Origin

-This is a communication principle that is used pretty heavily in the military to make sure that any time that a key piece of information needs to get communicated it gets communicated in the right way.
+A communication principle that is used heavily in the military.
+To make sure that any time that a key piece of information gets communicated in the right way.

-You can imagine being in the military a high-pressure situation where there can be a lot of communication mishaps and the consequences of getting communication wrong in the military are very high.
-And so that’s why the
+You can imagine being in the military in a high-pressure situation where there can be a lot of communication mishaps and the consequences of getting communication wrong in the military are extremely high.

-It is very commonly used in business scenarios but it originates in the military environment where communication is key and the consequences of getting communication wrong are extremely high.
+It originates in the military environment where communication is key and the consequences of getting communication wrong are extremely high.

 What is BLUF?